IITNNidhiRani/Assigment2/README.md

 7. **Documented Results**
    - Noted CPU remained at ~10.82%, no scaling triggered.
-   - Verified IAM and firewall functionalit
+   - Verified IAM and firewall functionality

 ## Testing & Observation
 During load simulation using the `stress` tool, the CPU usage stayed at **approximately 10.82%**, which was below the scaling threshold.